EFS-OpenSource/Thetis/docs/source/configuration.rst

    # Task-specific settings.
 Required and available fields depend on the selected task.
    task_settings:

-     # List of distinct classes that can occur within the data set (can only be set for classification or
+     # List of distinct classes that can occur within the dataset (can only be set for classification or
      # object detection).
 If specified then this parameter cannot be empty.
      distinct_classes: ["no person", "person"]